Over time, wind and water have carved a spectacular landscape with rocky outcrops, open grasslands, wooded valleys and thickets.

 hat to do

 Activities include game drives, either self-driven or guided, game walks and birding.
-Pilanesberg also operates hot-air balloon safaris.
+Pilanesberg also operates hot-air balloon safaris over the park.

-Bakubung Bush Lodge, Shepherds Tree Game Lodge, Kwa Maritane Bush Lodge, Ivory Tree Lodge or Tshukudu Bush Lodge
+Bakubung Bush Lodge, Ivory Tree Lodge, Kwa Maritane Bush Lodge, Morokolo Game Lodge (in the adjacent Black Rhino Game Reserve), Shepherds Tree Game Lodge and Tshukudu Bush Lodge.

 When to go